Childhood and Teenage Obesity: Partnering with Your Pediatrician

-Treatment for overweight kids: What can parents expect?
+Treatment for Kids Who Are Overweight: What can parents expect?

-If your child’s BMI meets the criterion for obesity, do they have to go on a weight loss diet?
+If your child’s BMI meets the criterion for obesity, does the child need treatment?
 Not necessarily, Ravendhran says.
 She explains there are reasons to proceed cautiously when helping children and teens lose weight.

 And underlying mental health issues can spark an eating disorder in vulnerable kids.
-“Sometimes it’s a slippery slope,” she says.
-There aren’t a lot of evidence-based data on teenage weight loss regimens, since people under age 18 are not allowed in most studies.
+“Sometimes it’s a slippery slope,” Ravendhran says.
+There isn’t much evidence-based data on teenage weight loss regimens, since people under age 18 are not allowed in most studies.

 How can parents support their kids’ healthy weight?

 “It’s hard for parents to know what to do when there’s so much disinformation out there,” Ravendhran says.
 “Snacks and foods marketed for kids are high in refined and processed carbohydrates and sugar, which, over time, can take a toll on the body’s sensitivity to insulin.
-These foods act on the brain’s pleasure centers while suppressing the sensation of fullness,” she says.
+These foods act on the brain’s pleasure centers while suppressing the sensation of fullness.”

-Ravendhran suggests that parents bring their child in for well- child checks as often as the pediatrician recommends.
-At these visits, parents can ask about their child’s health and nutrition.
+Ravendhran says well-child checks should be performed as often as the pediatrician recommends.
+During these visits, parents can ask about their child’s health and nutrition.

 Kids, Screen Time and Exercise

-Staying active is key to maintaining a healthy weight, and the sedentary time kids spend on computers, tablets and phones should be limited.
-Ravendhran says, “We recommend less than two hours a day of screen time for children over 5.
-Two- to 5-year-olds should get less than one hour a day, and if they’re under 2, there should be no screen time at all.”
+Staying active is key to maintaining a healthy weight, and the sedentary time that kids spend on computers, tablets and phones should be limited.

-As far as exercise, Ravendhran says that mild to moderate activity is essential for all children, regardless of weight.
-Children diagnosed with obesity can and should exercise, she adds, but for vigorous activities she advises getting physician clearance first to ensure their safety.
+Regarding exercise, Ravendhran says mild to moderate activity is essential for all children, regardless of weight.
+Children diagnosed with obesity can and should exercise, she adds, but for vigorous activities, she advises obtaining physician clearance first to help ensure their safety.

-“At least an hour a day is recommended,” she says, “and obese children may actually need more.
-It takes 40 minutes of fast walking for a child to burn off the calories in one juice box,” she notes.
+“At least an hour a day is recommended,” she says regarding exercise, “and obese children may actually need more.
+It takes 40 minutes of fast walking for a child to burn off the calories in one juice box.”

 One Simple Step for Tackling Obesity